i4mjad/taaafi/README.md

 Please consider following these steps before runing tha app:

-- Install Flutter Version Manager (FVM) and use Flutter version `2.5.3`.
-Check https://fvm.app/
+- Install Flutter with the latest stable version.
+Current version is `3.0.4`
-- Use `Android Studio` for development
+- Use `Android Studio` for development.
+VS Code is also a choice
 - For runing the app, use `Pixel 4` emulator or any emulator device that have Google Play Services